btrettel/flt/to-do.md

         - Running test_real.f90 without units (otherwise identical, to show effect on run-time performance)
     - Compare error messages in different compilers for units.f90
         - If necessary, request that lfortran type error message be similar to gfortran to be as useful as possible for units.f90.
+        - Have a documentation section listing what various error messages shown by various compilers mean.
+Some of these error messages are not particularly clear and that harms debugging.
+Also note which compilers have more useful error messages for genunits.
     - units test with operations on 3 or more different units to make sure the output is correct
     - Check for spaces at the end of lines.
     - Lint the generated file units.f90.
-    - Namelist group `template` which will read in a template and create versions of the procedure for all units and the proper interface block.
-Until Fortran has good generics, this is the only way to get a generic procedure
-        - `&template file="file.f90" /`
-        - Example: `swap_alloc` for all units.
-This takes two arguments and has a non-trivial procedure body, so it can't be handled like intrinsics.
-    - Have a section listing what various error messages shown by various compilers mean.
-Some of these error messages are not particularly clear and that harms debugging.
-Also note which compilers have more useful error messages for genunits.
     - absolute vs. offset vs. relative units
-- `make install` to install genunits.
-- Option to disable automatic differentiation in Makefile for speed.

-Later:

 - add names to deeply nested `if`s and `do`s in unittest
 - Search for `TODO` and finish those tasks.
 - fmutate.f90: